Islamic Trading Accounts

 Does Islam allow CFD trading?

-If the individual is strictly trading on CFDs then it is not allowed under Islam’s laws.
 This is because when you purchase a CFD you are not actually purchasing anything tangible.
 Instead you are speculating on the price rising or falling.
 In CFD the trader is leveraging the value of the stock in order to make profits.
 By opening a no-swap Islamic account the trader is avoiding the issue of taking or giving riba.
 AvaTrade makes Islamic accounts available to any trader who wishes to abide by Sharia Law and remain halal in their trading practice.

 Don’t miss your opportunity!